chulanovskyi/17_sites_monitoring/README.md

 - `path` - path to text file with domain names;

 ```
-**Note!** In text file domain names should be separated with spaces or new lines.
+**Note!** Domain names in domain list file should be separated with spaces or new lines.
 ```
 *Good structure:*
 ```